johnmartinsson/active-learning-for-audio-data/README.md

 ![Illustrationg of the audio weak labeling interface.
 The user can select a sampling strategy and a labeling strategy, and then weakly label audio segments by indicating presence by clicking on them.](interface.png)

+A simple audio annotation interface.
+The user can select between different sampling and labeling strategies.

+## Sampling Strategies
+The currently implemented choices are:

+- Uncertainty Sampling: sample the audio recording next where the underlying model predictions has the highest average entropy,
+- Random Sampling: sample a random audio recording next,
+- Certainty Sampling: sample the audio recording next where the underlying model predictions has the lowest average entropy, and
+- High Probability Sampling: sample the audio recording next where the underlying model predictions has the highest average predicted presence probability.

+## Labeling Strategies

+- Fixed Segments: split the audio recording into fixed and equal length segments, and
+- Adapted Segments: use underlying model predictions to derive plausible segmentation based on change point detection.

+Each time the user clicks "Submit Labels" the labels are stored in the './data/example/labels' directory on the backend, and the underlying model is update with these labels to hopefully produce better label suggestions the next iteration.

+## Relevant Research

+- [The Accuracy Cost of Weak Labeling](https://johnmartinsson.org/publications/2025/the-accuracy-cost-of-weak-labeling): a theoretical study of the expected label accuracy of fixed length weak labeling.
+- [Adaptive Change-Point Detection](https://johnmartinsson.org/publications/2024/adaptive-change-point-detection): an emperical study of the benefits of adapted segments for weak labeling.

+Consider citing either of these works if you end up using this and find the research helpful/relevant.

 # How to use the Annotation Tool?

 Clone the annotation tool code